junglok/tem-docs/docs/apps/cryosparc.md

 export "CONDA_DEFAULT_ENV=cryosparc_master_env"
 ```

-You can find what kinds of environment variables have been set for the cryoSPARC instance.
+This shows the environment variables set for the CryoSPARC instance.

 !!! note

-    Especially, user should remember **CRYOSPARC_BASE_PORT** (above, for example, 39000), which is **the listening port of CryoSPARC web application**.
+    In particular, remember **CRYOSPARC_BASE_PORT** (39000 in this example), **the CryoSPARC web application's listening port**.

-    Later, this port number is used to make SSH tunneling between client and cryosparc hosting node (**tem-cs-al9.sdfarm.kr** or **tem-ui-al9.sdfarm.kr**).
+    You'll use this port number later to set up an SSH tunnel between your client and the cryosparc hosting node (**tem-cs-al9.sdfarm.kr** or **tem-ui-al9.sdfarm.kr**).
-    **Via the tunneled connection over SSH, users can access Web UI of CryoSPARC instance.**
+    **Through this tunneled SSH connection, you can access the CryoSPARC instance's web UI.**

 #### **2.2.
 Checking the status of CryoSPARC instance**

-On the node tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr where the CryoSPARC instance's running, the result of `cryosparcm status` command is as follows:
+On the node (tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr) where the CryoSPARC instance runs, the `cryosparcm status` command produces output like this:

 ``` bash
 $> cryosparcm status